📘 MERCED COUNTY CEDS 2025–2030

 Expand community-based education

-Create countywide tech-transfer benefits
+Ensure countywide tech-transfer benefits

-Goal 3: Castle as an Industrial & Logistics Engine
+Goal 3 — Castle as an Industrial & Logistics Engine

 Attract advanced manufacturing

-Create rural workforce ladders
+Build rural workforce ladders

-Build trades & aviation tech programs
+Develop trades & aviation technology programs

-Goal 4: Agriculture + Science Integration
+Goal 4 — Agriculture + Science Integration

-Water-tech pilots
+Water-tech pilots countywide

-Climate & flood resilience
+Climate & flood resilience (Planada, Le Grand)

-Strengthen small farms
+Strengthen small & mid-scale farms

-Goal 5: Countywide Labor Partnerships (AFSCME + employers)
+Goal 5 — Countywide Labor Partnerships (AFSCME + Employers)

-Create a Stability Compact
+Establish a Stability Compact

 Establish wage floors tied to cost of living